alexyy2004/Personal-Health-Assistant/README.md

 # Fall 2024 - CS222 Group 1 Personal Health Assistant

 ## Summary of Presentation
-This project is a Personal Health Assistant designed to provide user-friendly access to health-related information.
-The system integrates a backend and frontend to deliver efficient data interaction and presentation.
-The application leverages advanced machine learning models to enhance user experiences and accuracy in information delivery.
+This project is a Personal Health Assistant designed to provide accessible and user-friendly health-related information.
+The goal is to empower individuals in areas with limited medical resources to address daily health concerns more easily.
+With widespread internet coverage globally, users can access our Personal Health Assistant website to gain valuable insights into their health, even if formal medical advice is unavailable.

+The system features an integrated backend and frontend, ensuring efficient data interaction and a seamless user experience.
+By leveraging advanced machine learning models, the application delivers accurate and personalized health information to enhance user understanding and support informed decision-making.

 ---